Born: December 18, 1879 - Munchenbuchsee, Switzerland

 Several of Klee's works were included in the "Degenerate Art" exhibition staged by the National Socialists in Munich in 1937.
 The accusations against Klee's character and politics that had been waged against him in Germany complicated his application for Swiss citizenship in 1939.
 While he had been born in Switzerland, his father was German, which according to Swiss law meant that Klee was a German citizen.
 Klee died on June 29, 1940 in Locarno, Switzerland, before his final application could be approved.

-In European art after the 1940s, artists such as continued to reference the art of children as a kind of untutored, expressive ideal.
-Klee's reputation grew considerably in the 1950s, by which time, for instance, the could view his work in New York exhibitions.
+In European art after the 1940s, artists such as Jean Dubuffet continued to reference the art of children as a kind of untutored, expressive ideal.
+Klee's reputation grew considerably in the 1950s, by which time, for instance, the Abstract Expressionists could view his work in New York exhibitions.
 Klee's use of signs and symbols particularly interested the artists of the New York School, especially those interested in mythology, the unconscious, and primitivism (as well as the art of the self-trained and that of children).
-Klee's use of color as an expressive medium of human emotion in its own right also appealed to the , such as and .
-Finally, American artists maturing in the 1960s and 1970s, such as owed a debt to Klee for his pioneering color theory during the Bauhaus period.
+Klee's use of color as an expressive medium of human emotion in its own right also appealed to the Color Field painters, such as Jules Olitski and Helen Frankenthaler.
+Finally, American artists maturing in the 1960s and 1970s, such as Ellsworth Kelly owed a debt to Klee for his pioneering color theory during the Bauhaus period.